The Constitution of the Open University Law Society states the rules which will govern the organisation of the Open University Law Society (OULS).

 • General Coordinator

 • Equality and Access Coordinator

-In addition to the Officers of the Committee, there shall be Representatives from the sub groups formed by the OULS Committee and Represenatives from Open University Academic courses which are relevant to the aims of the OULS.
+In addition to the Officers of the Committee, there shall be Representatives from the subgroups formed by the OULS Committee and Representatives from Open University Academic courses that are relevant to the aims of the OULS.